 Testing Front Disc Brakes by Driving

 Disc brakes can be checked in two ways, either by driving the car or by lifting the front of the car with a jack and checking the brakes.
 While the latter method is somewhat impractical, the former is more practical, so we will start with the former.

 It is easy to check the front disc brakes while driving.
 First, try to drive slowly and brake after every 3-5 seconds to check the strength of the brakes.
 Once you are familiar with the performance of the brakes at low speeds, you can go faster and do the real tests.
 Finally, accelerate to 30-40mph and brake hard.
 If all goes well, you will probably feel the tautness of the brakes and a sudden jolt.

 Make sure that there is no vibration in the steering wheel when braking and that the vehicle does not move to the right or left when braking.
 If you experience vibrations in the steering wheel when braking, it is probably the front brake discs that are unbalanced and need to be replaced.

 You can learn more about these symptoms here: Why is my Steering Wheel Shaking?

 Front Disc Rotors Replacement Cost

-There is not one but three major components that can fail in a braking system.
-The brake pads are probably the most prone to failure due to their nature of being made of rubber.
-Rubber can wear out faster than most other materials when it locks horns with friction.
+There is not just one, but three main components that can fail in a braking system.
+Brake pads are probably the most prone to failure due to their rubber nature.
+Rubber can wear faster than most other materials, especially if it is affected by friction.
 Fortunately, brake pads are easy to find and replace.
-The caliper and rotor, on the other hand, are sturdier.
-You do often replace the brake pads at the same time as you are replacing the front disc brakes.
-Also, check that the calipers are working properly before installing it again.
-All in all, a basic brake system replacement will cost you around $200-$300 excluding labor costs which will amount to $100 – $150.
+The caliper and disc are more robust.
+Often the brake pads are replaced at the same time as the front disc brakes.
+Also, check that the brake calipers work properly before you install them again.
+All in all, a simple replacement of the brake system will cost you about $200 to $300 without the labor costs, which are $100 to $150.